 An experienced and versatile conductor, Christopher Moulds is in demand at opera houses throughout Europe.
-Enjoying strong links with both the Staatsoper Berlin and the Bayerische Staatsoper Munich, Moulds conducts repertoire ranging from Monteverdi, Handel and Mozart through to Britten’s Turn of the Screw and contemporary works such as Birtwistle’s Punch and Judy.
+Enjoying strong links with the Staatsoper Berlin, Bayerische Staatsoper in Munich, and Staatsoper Stuttgart, Moulds conducts repertoire ranging from Monteverdi, Handel, and Mozart through to Britten’s Turn of the Screw and contemporary works such as Birtwistle’s Punch and Judy.

 Moulds began his career in 1991 as a member of the music staff at English National Opera.
 From 1994-8 he was chorus master at Glyndebourne, after which he began his international career.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact James Brown Management to ensure that you receive the most up to date version.
-Email: Imogen Morris
+Email: Isabella Hopkins